 As an insurance agency, you know that your company’s website tells the world who you are and showcases the products and services you offer to your clients.
 Websites allow companies to tell their stories – what a company can do and what it stands for.
 For people with disabilities, however, websites may not provide the experience they need to make decisions about doing business with your company.
 Features we take for granted, such as site navigation, image displays, or audio-based content, are simply out of reach for people with physical or cognitive disabilities.
-Neilson Marketing has the solution to ensure website accessibility for everyone, allowing your insurance agency site to reach untapped markets while remaining in compliance.
+Neilson Marketing has the solution to ensure website accessibility for everyone, allowing your insurance agency site to reach untapped markets while remaining in Accessibility.

 The Americans with Disabilities Act (ADA) is a civil rights law enacted in 1990.